lucNegroni/lucNegroni/README.md

 - 👋 Hi, I’m Luc Negroni, an old engineer ;-) specialized in mass spectrometry and proteomics.
-- 👀 I’m interested discovering bioinformatics
+- 👀 I’m discovering (bio)informatics
 - 🌱 I’m currently learning bash, r and python, what a fun :-).
 - 📫 How to reach me : luc.negroni@igbmc.fr